Niche Plant Growing

 After harvesting, the bed resets and you can plant again immediately.
 Most players develop a rhythm: fly back to the freighter, harvest everything, replant, leave.
 Many crops have growth cycles measured in real-world minutes to hours, so you can often set up a run before a play session ends and come back to full chambers.

 What you do with the yields depends on what you grew.
 Farming resources in NMS serve three main purposes: selling for Units at trade terminals (some crops are very valuable), using as crafting ingredients for advanced products and technologies, and contributing to base-building progression.
+According to the No Man's Sky Wiki, farming is a gameplay mechanic for growing farmable agricultural plants and harvesting them after a growth period, and the harvested resources can be used for selling and other progression purposes Farming resources in NMS serve three main purposes: selling for Units at trade terminals.
 High-value crops like Albumen Pearl plants or Gravitino Balls are often grown specifically for Units.
 Crafting crops like Mordite or Frost Crystal feed into component chains that unlock better gear.
 Figure out what your current bottleneck is in the game and grow toward it.

 When plants won't grow: common problems and how to fix them